Situational code-switching: Functions

 Situational code-switching usually occurs when information is being exchanged, replicated, emphasized or the speaker wants an intended reaction.
 Situational code-switching has a wide set of functions whether it is to clarify, elaborate, bring focus to a subject or switch topics overall.
 It can also be used when something is being quoted in its original language, the speaker wants to address a specific individual, directly address or bring attention to a particular context within the conversation.Situational code-switching relies on adapting to the speakers within a conversation in order to accentuate, explain or change the context.

 Psycholinguistic aspects

-Code switching frequently occurs due to the psycholinguistic state of the speakers ability or inability to select words from their mental vocabulary.
+Code switching frequently occurs due to the psycholinguistic state of the speaker's ability or inability to select words from their mental vocabulary.
 Language in the bilingual brain is not completely separate, which is why code switching can and does occur.
-Code switching occurs due to the mechanisms responsible for processes, decoding, storage, retrieval, and production of linguistic material.
+Code switching occurs due to the mechanisms responsible for processing, decoding, storage, retrieval, and production of linguistic material.

 There are four main types of factors involved in the process of the selection of a language: (1) deselection of the undesired language, (2) the effect of proficiency, (3) the factors that trigger a switch and (4) the monitoring capacity which allows the selected language to be maintained.
 This process is largely sub-conscious as speakers are not very aware of their code-switching behavior.